 Unlike Wildfires, Lightning affects all biomes and no biomes are safe from the destruction Lightning can cause.
 If you haven’t already built Lightning Rods in Winter, make it your first priority to build Lightning Rods in Spring.
 Unsurprisingly, the first day of Spring tends to consist of heavy rain.

 PLANTS GROW FASTER IN SPRING (CHANGE IN FOOD MECHANICS)

 During Spring, food shouldn’t be much of an issue as all plants have a 33% growth increase.
 Due to the boost in plant growth, Farms become extremely powerful, especially if you manage to farm a Dragon Fruit.
 Dragon Fruit is used for cooking one of the best foods in Don’t Starve, being Dragon Pie.
-Dragon Pie requires 1 Dragon Fruit and 3 Sticks and provides players with 75 Hunger, 5 Sanity and 40 Health.
+Dragon Pie requires 1 Dragon Fruit and 3 Twigs and provides players with 75 Hunger, 5 Sanity and 40 Health.

 Since seeds only have a chance to grow into a Dragon Fruit, I would also recommend building yourself a Bird Cage if you haven’t already so you can easily farm Dragon Fruit seeds.
 If a player feeds a caged Bird a fruit or vegetable, the Bird will give the player one to two seeds of the same fruit or vegetable.